Logo

 What's the difference between a mortgage broker and a lender?

-At the most basic level, a mortgage broker doesn’t lend you money, but helps you find the most suitable lender for your purchase.
-A mortgage lender provides the loan to you to buy the property.
-So that's a pretty big difference!
+The main difference between a mortgage broker and lender is a broker doesn’t lend you money.
+Instead, a mortgage broker helps you find the most suitable lender for your home purchase.
+A mortgage lender then provides the loan to you to buy the property.

 The pros and cons of using a mortgage broker or advisor